Is There Really A Police State?

 Each year, Congress introduces thousands of bills.
-Multiple thousands to be exact.
-These bills, represent nothing more than multiple thousands of attempts of the government trying to increase their influence over you.
+Multiple thousands, to be exact.
+These bills represent nothing more than multiple thousands of attempts by the government trying to increase its influence over you.
 Now, the number of bills introduced that actually make it into law is usually between 100 and 400.
-As a matter of fact, between 1947 and 2012, Congress has passed over 20,500 laws (Davis, 2012).
+As a matter of fact, between 1947 and 2012, Congress passed over 20,500 laws (Davis, 2012).

 The laws around us continue to grow like weeds, but so does the size of law enforcement.
-It has to, and when we consider the interconnectedness of law enforcement in our nation today, we must understand that the DHS carries a ridiculous amount of weight in regard to being able to infringe upon your Constitutional Rights.
-This is due in great part to their influence over local law enforcement, arguably your last line of defense against Constitutional infringements.
+It has to, and when we consider the interconnectedness of law enforcement in our nation today, we must understand that the DHS carries a ridiculous amount of weight regarding being able to infringe upon your Constitutional Rights.
+This is largely due to their influence over local law enforcement, arguably your last line of defense against Constitutional infringements.

 The scary part about this office is that they work with the Federal Emergency Management Agency (FEMA) to ensure that law enforcement and terrorism-focused grants to state, local, tribal, and territorial law enforcement agencies are appropriately focused on terrorism prevention activities (DHS, 2013).
 This is scary because of who they now classify as potential terrorists; you!
 So you essentially pay for your own targeting and scrutiny via taxation.

-It is true that the relationship between local and federal is primarily informational.
-Information sharing between federal, state, and local agencies is a key element of the US government’s homeland security strategy.
+The relationship between local and federal is indeed primarily informational.
+Information sharing between federal, state, and local agencies is critical to the US government’s homeland security strategy.
 For federal officials, the post-9/11 threat environment requires a “trusted partnership” among federal, state, and local agencies to “make information sharing integrated, interconnected, effective and as automatic as possible in order to ensure our national security” (Manager, 2006).
-To support this vision, the Department of Homeland Security (DHS) and the Department of Justice (DOJ) administer more than a dozen homeland security-related information-sharing systems (GAO, 2007).
+To support this vision, the Department of Homeland Security (DHS) and the Department of Justice (DOJ) administers more than a dozen homeland security-related information-sharing systems (GAO, 2007).

 This “vision” is what might be of concern.
-The federal government, through programs established within the Pentagon and various agencies such as the Department of Homeland Security, are either donating, funding or otherwise providing a sizeable portion of military-grade gear to local police who are then employing it for use more frequently to carry out routine police duties.
+Through programs established within the Pentagon and various agencies such as the Department of Homeland Security, the federal government is either donating, funding, or otherwise providing a sizeable portion of military-grade gear to local police, which is then employing it for use more frequently to carry out routine police duties.

-This may not sound all that bad in of itself, but if one were to really consider the consequences of this simple idea, it would be hard to imagine a more dangerous scenario for the American people.
+This may not sound all that bad in itself, but if one really considered the consequences of this simple idea, it would be hard to imagine a more dangerous scenario for the American people.

-There are many who like to argue whether or not this build-up is a violation of the Posse Comitatus Act.
-We could go down that road, and one could also throw in the idea of National Guard participating in police actions on American soil is also in violation of this act considering they too fall under the Department of Defense now.
-The question at this point is really, “does it matter?”
+Many like to argue whether or not this buildup is a violation of the Posse Comitatus Act.
+We could go down that road, and one could also throw in the idea that the National Guard participating in police actions on American soil also violates this act, considering they also fall under the Department of Defense now.
+The question at this point is, really, “does it matter?”
 Few civilians know what Posse Comitatus even is, and the fact is that few military or law enforcement know what it says either, so why bother?

 We bother because the motivation for the law is clear.
 Military personnel is trained and equipped to wage war against an enemy.
 Police are trained to maintain order and keep the peace among their neighbors.
 Yet, Posse Comitatus has continually been disregarded by the Federal Government, and today we have a police force trained and equipped to wage war against their enemies.
 We are getting it from all angles.